Brew Method

 Common Mistakes

-How To Fix The Cup
+How to Fix the Cup

-Popular Drinks With AeroPress
+Popular Drinks with AeroPress

 These are common drinks or serving styles where AeroPress makes sense.
 Use them as realistic starting points, not as a complete menu.

-AeroPress Compared With Nearby Methods
+AeroPress Compared with Nearby Methods

-Easy Home Setup For AeroPress
+Easy Home Setup for AeroPress

 A realistic first setup is an AeroPress, paper filters, a kettle, a mug, a timer, and a scale.
 A burr grinder is the biggest quality upgrade because AeroPress reacts clearly to grind changes.
 If you buy pre-ground coffee, ask for medium to medium-fine, then use steep time and ratio to tune.